 The OSPF daemon contains an API for application access to the LSA database.
-This API was created by Ralph Keller, originally as patch for Zebra.
-Unfortunately, the page containing documentation of the API is no longer online.
-This page is an attempt to recreate documentation for the API (with lots of help of the WayBackMachine)
+This API and documentation was created by Ralph Keller, originally as patch for Zebra.
+Unfortunately, the page containing documentation for the API is no longer online.
+This page is an attempt to recreate documentation for the API (with lots of help from the WayBackMachine).

 This page describes an API that allows external applications to access the link-state database (LSDB) of the OSPF daemon.
 The implementation is based on the OSPF code from FRRouting (forked from Quagga and formerly Zebra) routing protocol suite and is subject to the GNU General Public License.
 The OSPF API provides you with the following functionality:

 - Retrieval of the full or partial link-state database of the OSPF daemon.
 This allows applications to obtain an exact copy of the LSDB including router LSAs, network LSAs and so on.
 Whenever a new LSA arrives at the OSPF daemon, the API module immediately informs the application by sending a message.
 This way, the application is always synchronized with the LSDB of the OSPF daemon.

 - Origination of own opaque LSAs (of type 9, 10, or 11) which are then distributed transparently to other routers within the flooding scope and received by other applications through the OSPF API.

 Opaque LSAs, which are described in RFC 2370, allow you to distribute application-specific information within a network using the OSPF protocol.
 The information contained in opaque LSAs is transparent for the routing process but it can be processed by other modules such as traffic engineering (e.g., MPLS-TE).